 - Black titanium rings will not stay black forever, the coating will scratch off.

 Working with Titanium for Jewellery Making

-Manipulating Titanium to make jewellery with is labor intensive and quite hard, and therefore most jewellers will work with sheets, rods or tubes in their original state as it cannot be cast or soldered.
+Manipulating Titanium to make jewellery with is labour-intensive and quite hard, and therefore most jewellers will work with sheets, rods or tubes in their original state as they cannot be cast or soldered.

 - Titanium can be cut with saw blades, but make sure to always use beeswax or some form of lubricant.